Polyurethane Tubing

 Comparison of ESTER-Type vs. ETHER-Type PU Tubing

-PU tubing selection can be initially assessed based on operating environment conditions and piping layout requirements.
+PU tubing selection can be initially assessed based on operating environment conditions and routing requirements.

 The differences between ESTER-type and ETHER-type PU tubing are summarized in the table above.